 Well, Pequod’s Pizza used to be the place I’d tell out-of-towners they have to try on their visit to a Chicago pizzeria.
 I fell in love with Pequod’s crispy burnt-edged crust, its fennel-smacked sausage and that sweet tomato sauce.

 But now I must betray my first pizza love.
 Why?
-Because Paulie Gee’s gives me the same satisfaction, but better.
-It’s like when you think that nothing could top the movie The Godfather.
-Then The Godfather 2 comes along and blows your mind.
+Because Paulie Gees gives me the same satisfaction.
+It’s like when you think that nothing could top the movie Godfather.
+Then Godfather 2 comes along and it’s just…better.

 Paulie Gee’s Detroit-style pizza has it all.
 The crispy burnt edges, the spongy inside, the sweet sauce.
-But it’s the little details that set it apart.
-Paulie Gees’ toppings are tastier and the meats more exotic – pepperoni cups, soppressata, speck (if you don’t know what the last two are, stop being pizza basic).
+Only it’s better.
+Paulie Gees’ toppings are tastier and the meats more exotic.
 The sauces are creative.
 They rotate a new pizza in every month.
 They have vegan options for our meat and dairy-free friends.
 The square shape that’s perfect for sharing.
 The fact that they have a gluten-free version, which in my opinion is *ghasp* better than its glutenous counterpart.

 Ask for a side, dip your pizza in it or slather it over the top.
 Then, and only then if you want to tell me that there’s better pizza in Chicago, I’ll listen.